 Train operations can be divided into four activities: train servicing, driving, operations and safety.
 Train operating costs consist exclusively of labor costs.
 Operations and safety on either high speed or conventional lines can be estimated on a per-train basis.
 The cost of the maintenance of electric traction installations and catenary depends on the number of trains running on the infrastructure, whereas the cost of maintaining the tracks depends on the number of train sets.
 Theoretically, the cost of maintenance of equipment is dependent upon the distance run by every train as well as the duration of use.
-The proportions of the cost of labor in the maintenance costs are 55% for maintenance of electric traction installations, 45% for maintenance of tracks and 50% for maintenance of equipment (Levinson et al., 1997)
+The proportions of the cost of labor in the maintenance costs are 55% for maintenance of equipment (Levinson et al., 1997)

-The maintenance cost of the infrastructure per kilometer is 100,000 C/km in 2009.
+The maintenance cost of the infrastructure per kilometer is $100,000 \notin$ km in 2009.
 From the description above, we assume half of these costs correspond to labor and in the case of the operation and maintenance of the rolling stock, we assume all costs are labor.
 Shadow pricing of labor is applied using a conversion factor of 0.9 according to some evidence for Spain (Del Bo et al., 2009) and the other half of infrastructure maintenance is computed net of indirect taxes.
-The value added tax goes from 13% for the period 1987-1992; 16% for 1992-2010; and 18% from 2010 onwards (see
+The value added tax goes from 13% for the period 1987-1992; 16% for 1992-2010; and 18% from 2010 onwards (see Appendix 5.1 for more detailed information).
+The maintenance and operation cost per train was \notin 2,841,774 in 1986 (de Rus and Inglada, 1993).